-At the close of business on October 31, 2011, 48,282,100 shares of common stock were outstanding (not including 202,760 "treasury" shares held by the Company).
-Each share of common stock (except for treasury shares) is entitled to one vote.
+At the close of business on April 25, 2012, 48,334,510 shares of common stock were outstanding.
+Each share of common stock is entitled to one vote.

 Who is a Record Holder?

 You may own common stock either (1) directly in your name, in which case you are the record holder of such shares, or (2) indirectly through a broker, bank or other nominee, in which case such nominee is the record holder and your shares are referred to as being held in "street name."